THE DEVELOPMENT OF DENTAL PROSTHESES FROM THE ETRUSCANS TO THE MODERN ALL ON 4 SOLUTION

 Fixed dentures on implants have a lot more, not mentioned here advantages over conventional dentures.
 In short, the most important difference is that it looks and functions as if we had our own original teeth.
 The denture fixed by the implantologist cannot be removed by the patient.
 It is a lifelong solution, or at least for decades, for those with significant bone deficiency.

-After implant placement, a durable temporary denture is fabricated, which is usually ready within about one week.
+After the implant placement, a durable temporary denture is fabricated.
+Patients usually receive this within approximately one week.

 On this page, we have summarized the most important questions related to dental implant treatment and provided clear answers.
 We explained why implant‑based tooth replacement is considered the best solution, even though it is more costly than traditional dentures.
 We also discussed how to find a reliable clinic and an experienced implant specialist.
 In addition, we outlined the general process of implant placement and described in detail how full mouth rehabilitation is carried out — including the role of the durable temporary denture.